brampta/barbavid/README.md

 event_listen('footer','folder1/footer_tasks.php',100);

 in your module, this means that when the footer event is triggered the file located at folder1/footer_tasks.php in your module will run.
 That means the file will really be at /custom/modules/example_module/folder1/footer_tasks.php.
 The 3rd parameter is a priority so if there are mutliple listeneres attached to a same event they will run in the order specified.

+!! new plan.. !!

+You can create a /web folder inside of your module (lie this: /custom/modules/mymodule/web) which will act in the same way as the /custom/web folder.
+However in a case were both override the same file, the /custom/web folder will have higher priority

+You can also create an /include folder inside of your module and inside of it create a /before, /æfter and override folder (like this: /custom/modules/mymodule/include/before, /custom/modules/mymodule/include/after and /custom/modules/mymodule/include/override).
+Every file that is included in barbavid with the smart_include function will look for these in each module.

+Files in the override folder will override an include file of the same name.
+Files in the before and after folders will be included before and after an include of a file of a same name...

+For example, if you create the file /custom/modules/mymodule/include/before/page_end.php, it will be included before /include/page_end.php is included in a barbavid page template.

+...Now include before, after and override is a cool feature, but there should be methods of extending a class and modifying just 1 method or something instead of forcing people to override the whole class. or should we just put events in the classes for that? maybe like events everywhere...??